VedantGhodke/GitHub-Gists-Viewer/README.md

 ## Gist Viewer

-> A tiny react and redux based app that shows a listing of gists for a github user.
+This is a small React and Redux based appllication that shows a listing of gists for a GitHub user.

 ### Setup